Active Participation and Passive (Material Participation) are two separate classifications.

 - Rental activities, even if you do materially participate in them, unless you're a real estate professional.

-Active participation isn’t the same as material participation (defined later).
 Active participation is a less stringent standard than material participation.
 For example, you may be treated as actively participating if you make management decisions in a significant and bona fide sense.
 Management decisions that count as active participation include approving new tenants, deciding on rental terms, approving expenditures, and similar decisions.

-YYou materially participated in a trade or business activity for a tax year if you satisfy any of the following tests:
+You materially participated in a trade or business activity for a tax year if you satisfy any of the following tests:

 - You participated in the activity for more than 500 hours.